gchris79/Stryder/README.md

 ## ⚙️ Features

 - 🛠️ Initialize or reset the SQLite database
-- 📂 Batch import Stryd CSVs with automatic Garmin run matching
+- 📂 Batch or single import Stryd CSVs with automatic Garmin run matching
-- ➕ Add a single run interactively
+- 📄 Summaries of last week of 4 week period
 - 🔍 Detect and handle unmatched Stryd runs
 - 🧠 Remembers last-used folders between sessions
 - 🌍 Timezone handling with user prompting and suggestions